SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/CloudAdminApp/Managing_DCP_keys.md

 ## Organization keys

-Organization keys can be used to create new systems within the dataminer.services platform (more information will be added soon) or to [register new Catalog items](xref:Register_Catalog_Item).
+Organization keys are among others used to [register new Catalog items](xref:Register_Catalog_Item).

 To view your organization keys: